redwin21/wa-hiking-guide/analysis/README.md

 4. A Gradient Boosting Resgression model was used to predict the rating and reports features in the `gbr_model.ipynb` file.

 Details on the results and conclusions can be seen in the main repository `README.md`.

+The `silhouette_graphs.py` file provides a helper function for creating the silhouette plots in the NLP notebook.